 Advertising will appear on most videos that use copyrighted music.
 The revenue paid is shared with our composers so they can continue to create even more music.

-Do I need to buy a license to use your music on my YouTube videos?
+Do I need to buy a licence to use your music on my YouTube videos?

-Our Creator license will cover most personal and non-commercial use.
-However, if you intend to monetise or make advertising revenue from your videos, you need to purchase a Creator + or Professional license.
+Our Creator licence will cover most personal and non-commercial use.
+However, if you intend to monetise or make advertising revenue from your videos, you need to purchase a Creator + or Professional licence.

-What license do I need for an advert shown on YouTube?
+What licence do I need for an advert shown on YouTube?

 If you are making a video with the intention of using it as an advert then we have different options to suit all campaign budgets.

-A Creator license will not remove ads from your videos.
-If you want to block third party ads or monetise your YouTube videos then you will need to purchase a Creator + or Professional license.
+A Creator licence will not remove ads from your videos.
+If you want to block third party ads or monetise your YouTube videos then you will need to purchase a Creator + or Professional licence.